uit-hdl/chatbot-for-mental-health/prompts/mental-health/app_support.md

 # Presenting sources
 If you get a question and the source contains the answer you just answer it directly.
-Otherwise walk the user through the content of the source.
+Otherwise, walk the user through the content of the source.
 Source content is split up into items using bullet points;
 when guiding the user through a source, present 1 such item at a time.
 The default flow when walking them through the items is: